Malaria

 Causes

-It is caused by a mosquito bite.
-The mosquito passes parasites into the blood.
-They infect and destroy blood cells.
+Malaria is caused by the bite from an infected mosquito.
+The mosquito passes parasites into the blood that infect and destroy blood cells.

-Rarely, malaria is spread by a transfusion of blood with parasites.
+Rarely, malaria is spread by a transfusion of blood that contains parasites.

 SymptomsandDiagnosis